Join our 14th SEAMEO-Tsukuba Symposium

 • SEAMEO Colours

-Presentation of the Symposium Objectives, Program Flow, and Format
+Presentation of the Symposium Objectives, Programme Flow, and Format by

-“Empowering Learning Futures: Digital Transformation for Equitable and Sustainable Education” by
+10:00 - 10:30 AM Keynote Messages on the theme of “Empowering Learning Futures: Digital Transformation for Equitable and Sustainable Education”

 Expert Panel Presentation 1: